shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 These two components are not dependent on one another (i.e., you can utilize one without the other or both together).
 They have some common prerequisites and some that are unique to each component.
 The barrier to entry is not high if you want to setup a simple PoC deployment, but to incorporate all the Zero-Trust capabilities, you'll need to complete the prerequisites within this guide.

-There are two main avenues for deploying the Azure Virtual Desktop (AVD) solution:
+There are three main methods for deploying the Azure Virtual Desktop (AVD) components:

-1. Command Line Tools - Bicep and the PowerShell Az Modules
+1. Blue-Button Deployment from Github (not applicable to Air-Gapped Clouds)
 2. Template Spec Deployment and GUI
+3. Command Line Tools - Bicep and the PowerShell Az Modules.

-Both methods require some initial setup in order for a successful deployment
+All methods require some initial setup in order for a successful deployment

 ## Prerequisites